KERX

-KERX (95.3 FM, "95.3 Max FM") is an American radio station licensed to serve the community of Paris, Arkansas.
+KERX (95.3 FM, "ESPN Arkansas") is an American radio station licensed to serve the community of Paris, Arkansas.
 The station is owned and operated by Pearson Broadcasting.
 The broadcast license is held by Pearson Broadcasting of Paris, Inc.

-KERX broadcasts an adult hits format to the greater Fort Smith, Arkansas, area.
+KERX broadcasts a sports radio format to the greater Fort Smith, Arkansas, area.

 The station was assigned the call sign "KERX" by the Federal Communications Commission (FCC) on May 3, 1993.